 11.02.7 Official Status: Registered (11.2.6) officials are classified as volunteers and not employees of BC Hockey or any Member of Hockey Canada.
-Officials may receive honoraria for volunteer services rendered and any honoraria in excess of \$500.00 annually may be considered taxable by the rendered and any honoraria in excess of \$500.00 annually may be considered taxable by the Canada Revenue Agency (CRA).
+Officials may receive honoraria for volunteer services

+Hockey or any Member of Hockey Canada.
+Officials may receive honoraria for volunteer services rendered and any honoraria in excess of \$500.00 annually may be considered taxable by the Canada Revenue Agency (CRA).
 However, it is responsibility of each individual official to declare any annual income for tax purposes.
 Honoraria received annual in association to official BC Hockey duties (e.g. clinic instructor, officiating coach etc.) will result in the issuing of a T4A, upon the meeting of the \$500.00 threshold.